Big Data Adoption Trends in 2024

 • Issues with data management

-• The proliferation of data silos continue as new data generation continues
+• The proliferation of data silos continues as new data generation continues

 • Data governance remains a concern